adrianocastro189/multi-targets/README.md

 #### yyyy.mm.dd - version 1.1.1

+* Add multiple TOC files to support Classic Era, Classic Cataclysm, and Retail
+* Fix a bug that was parsing commands with mixed quotes incorrectly, like `/multitargets add "Vilnak'dor"`

 ### 2024.04.27 - version 1.1.0

 * A new frame to manage the target list with the current target names, their